alphasaft/Micro/src/documents/✏️ Syntax Reference.md

 import (x;y) from "file";                               ## OK
 ```

+### Declarative macros

-The last kind of macros is mostly used to mimic declarations of objects of some kind.
+The second kind is mostly used to mimic declarations of objects of some kind.
 They are called declarative macros and have a syntax that differs by quite a bit from the other two.
 Take for instance a declarative macro called `func`.
 Then :

 ```
 func f(arg1, ..., argn) returning int {